bairblog/bairblog.github.io/_posts/2026-07-06-intelligence-is-free-now-what.md

 </p>

 Looking further out, the boundaries between agents and data systems will likely start to blur.
 For instance, agents may design the data systems they themselves run on, defining both the interfaces as well as the system components underneath.
 Both the interfaces and internals can be evolved over time by agents in a form of recursive self-improvement.
 There is also an opportunity to rethink data systems as a holistic source of truth for the entirety of relevant state: including raw data, memory, and coordination state, further erasing the distinctions between the data that is being queried by agents and data generated as a result of agentic activity.
 Finally, data systems may themselves incorporate agentic components, fundamentally evolving from passive computation engines into intelligent, proactive, self-optimizing architectures.
 It is hard to predict what the future may hold.
 We're in for a wild ride!

+## Acknowledgements

+This post reflects ongoing and joint work carried out at the [EPIC Data Lab](https://epic.berkeley.edu/) and across the broader Berkeley data systems community.
+We thank our many colleagues and collaborators for the discussions that shaped these ideas.